-Results With PRALUENT
+Results with PRALUENT

-PRALUENT is proven to help reduce the risk of heart attack, stroke, and certain types of chest pain conditions (unstable angina) requiring hospitalization in adults with cardiovascular disease.
+PRALUENT is proven to reduce the risk of heart attack, stroke, and certain types of chest pain conditions (unstable angina) requiring hospitalization in adults with cardiovascular disease.

 PRALUENT was studied in a large clinical trial of ~19,000 patients who had a previous heart attack or unstable angina requiring hospitalization.
 In this study, patients were taking the highest-tolerated dose of statin, with or without other cholesterol-lowering medications, and received either PRALUENT (9,462 patients) or placebo (9,462 patients).

 Patients who received PRALUENT showed:

 *Patients treated with PRALUENT had fewer heart attacks (6.6%) compared to placebo (7.6%).

 †Patients treated with PRALUENT had fewer strokes (1.2%) compared to placebo (1.6%).

 ‡Patients treated with PRALUENT had fewer cases of unstable angina requiring hospitalization (0.4%) compared to placebo (0.6%).